LyteNyte Grid logo for light mode. Links back to the documentation home page.

 }

 The close mapping between DataResponseBranchItem and the row group node is intentional.
-The server response is designed to map directly to row creation for performance.
+LyteNyte Grid maps the server response directly to node creation to improve performance.

 Data Response For Pinned Rows